 AExtraordinary Expenses@ has the meaning specified in Section 8.01(b) hereof.

-AFacility Agreement@ means the Facility Agreement dated as of the date hereof executed by the Trust, as the issuer of the Notes, and the other financial institutions party thereto.
+AFacility Agreement@ means the Facility Agreement dated as of the date hereof, executed by (among others) the Trust, as the issuer of the Notes, Canadian Imperial Bank of Commerce, as the Agent, CIBC, as Agent, ______________, as Arranger, and the other financial institutions party thereto, as such agreement may be further amended, supplemented or restated after the date hereof.

+AFiji I@ means Fiji I, L.L.C., a Delaware limited liability company.

+AFiji I LLC Agreement@ means the Amended and Restated Limited Liability Company Agreement of Fiji I, L.L.C., dated as of the date hereof.

-AFinal Distribution Date@ means the earlier of (i) the and (ii) the date on which all outstanding principal under the Notes becomes due and payable, whether by acceleration, demand, or otherwise or is prepaid in accordance with the terms of the Facility Agreement.
+AFinal Distribution Date@ means the earlier of (i) the Repayment Date scheduled payment date of principal outstanding under the Facility Agreement, which is November 17, 2002 and (ii) the date on which all outstanding principal under the Notes becomes due and payable, whether by acceleration, demand, or otherwise or is prepaid in accordance with the terms of the Facility Agreement.

-AFiscal Year@ means the period from the Closing Date to the earlier of the termination of the Trust and December 31, , and thereafter each successive period, if any, from January 1 to the earlier of the termination of the Trust or the next following December 31.
+AFiscal Year@ means the period from the Closing Date to the earlier of the termination of the Trust and December 31, 1999 2000, and thereafter each successive period, if any, from January 1 to the earlier of the termination of the Trust or the next following December 31.

-AIndependent Auctioneer Agreement@ means the Independent Auctioneer Letter Agreement dated the date hereof between Enron
+AIndependent Auctioneer Agreement@ means the Independent Auctioneer Letter Agreement dated the date hereof between Enron Communications and Canadian Imperial Bank of Commerce and CIBC.

 AIndemnified Persons@ has the meaning given in Section 8.01(b) hereof.